dheerajroy/blockchain/README.md

 # BlockChain
 This is a simple implementation of blockchain in python where you can create, view and validate the blockchain.
-This is made interactive with the help of Fast API
+This is made interactive with the help of Fast API.

 ### Note:
-use "uvicorn main:app --reload" command to run the Fast API server
+use "uvicorn main:app --reload" command to run the Fast API server add visit localhost:8000/docs to play with the blockchain.